bouda1/redis-tabular/README.md

 "7"
 ```

-There is also a possibility to filter rows with *wildcards*.
+There is also a possibility to filter rows:
+* with *wildcards* with the `MATCH` keyword
+* with strict equality with the `EQUAL` keyword

 For example, with our example, we can keep only lines matching a pattern:
 ```
-> tabular.get test 0 10 filter 1 descr "*6*"
+> tabular.get test 0 10 filter 1 descr MATCH "*6*"
 1) "s6"
 ```

+A query of the form `TABULAR.GET test 0 10 FILTER 1 descr EQUAL foo` keeps
+only rows with `descr` containing exactly *foo*.
+The returned result contains
+only rows from index 0 to 10, that is the 11 first rows.

 It is possible to combine all of them.
 Operations are made in the following order:
 1. FILTER